jooby-dev/jooby-docs/docs/parameter-types.md

 ## Activation method

-Parameter of that type used to setup activation method in LoRaWAN network.
+Parameter is used to setup activation method in LoRaWAN network.
 [Comparison and description of methods](https://www.thethingsindustries.com/docs/devices/abp-vs-otaa/).

 ### Format